M-earnest/psychoac-manuel-fr/README.md

 ## "What's in this repository?"

-This is the readme of the French version of the Psychoacoustic textbook
+This is the readme of the French version of the Psychoacoustic textbook: https://leovarnet.github.io/psychoac-manuel-fr/

 ## Structure of the manual